dyhes/zulip/docs/production/upgrade-or-modify.md

 /home/zulip/deployments/current/scripts/upgrade-zulip-from-git main
 ```

-Zulip will automatically fetch the relevant Git commit and upgrade to
+Aloha will automatically fetch the relevant Git commit and upgrade to
-that version of Zulip.
+that version of Aloha.

 Branches with names like `2.1.x` are stable release branches,
 containing the changes planned for the next minor release